elixir-ecto/ecto/guides/howtos/Multi tenancy with query prefixes.md

   3. schema prefixes
   4. connection prefixes

-This way developers can tackle different scenarios, from production requirements to multi-tenant applications.
+This way developers can tackle different scenarios from production requirements to multi-tenant applications.